davidthings/spokefpga/docs/_pages/pipelines.md

     hdelk.layout( graph, "pipe_data_size" );
 </script>

 This is especially useful when converting from serial pipelines to parallel ones and vice versa.
-Since all pipelines are fixed width, this permits packets of less than the full size of the parallel data field to be transfered.
+Since all pipelines are fixed width, this permits messages of less than the full size of the parallel data field to be transfered.

 Let's imagine that we have such a pipeline: